Reservoir and Reservoir Engineering Basics

-On day four of this course, participants will learn about reservoir drive mechanisms and the concept of a reservoir as a single tank.
-The definition of the material balance equation will also be covered, along with a reservoir drives limitations on the use of the material balance equation.
-During this day, participants will examine the water influx and the use of fractional flow equations.
-Participants will learn about the recovery of a reservoir on this day along with determining the initial and recoverable oil and gas.
+On day four of this course, participants will learn about reservoir drive mechanisms and the concept of a reservoir as a single tank along with a reservoir drives limitations on the use of the material balance equation.
+During this day, participants will examine the water injection and the use of fractional flow equations.
+Participants will also discuss the recovery factors of different drive mechanisms.

 - Definition of reserves

 - Recovery factor-API Correlations

 On the last day, participants will discuss the definition of reserves and the recovery factor – API correlation.
 During this day, estimation of oil-in-place and gas-in-place concepts will be covered.
 The day will end with hands on exercises on RF estimations.

 Individuals who are training to become engineers, geologists, or geophysicists.